-In episode 37, we are taking our interview in a little different direction.
+In this podcast, I am taking our interview in a little different direction.
 I was going to call it ‘Mark Forrester Unplugged,’ but that might have been a bit misleading.
 Instead, we are unplugging Mark from the typical interview questions he has answered in the past and getting to know Mark as a person, a shopper and yes, an entrepreneur.
 Listen in as I ask him some fun questions and propose a few interesting scenarios.

 What I asked Mark: